 Staying in Grand Canyon Village

-The option for where to stay that is nearest all that Grand Canyon has to offer is Grand Canyon Village.
+The South Rim accommodation option for where to stay that is nearest all that Grand Canyon has to offer is Grand Canyon Village.
 In Grand Canyon Village you stay within Grand Canyon National Park and have the trails just a stone’s throw away.

-When you stay in Grand Canyon Village you are in the ultimate position to see the famous Grand Canyon sunrises and sunsets.
+When you stay at a hotel in Grand Canyon Village right on the South Rim you are in the ultimate position to see the famous Grand Canyon sunrises and sunsets.
 Compared to other visitors, you don’t have to think about getting to or from the park before or after exploring it.
 You can come and go as you wish without having to depend on how long the lines are at the entry gates of the park.

 Instead you can just walk to the overlooks and trails when you feel up for it.
 If you stay in Grand Canyon Village your whole stay is a Grand Canyon adventure.